m00sey/toip-report/README.md

 * trustoverip/ecosystem-foundry-wg

 ###### Nota bene
-Reviewing the activity on these repos, we should decide on archvie vs delete.
+Reviewing the activity on these repositories, we should decide on archive vs delete.
-There is a lot of bolierplate in here.
+There is a lot of boilerplate in here.